domeengine/dome/docs/plugins/index.md

                           CHANNEL_callback finish,
                           void* userdata);
 ```

+When you create a new audio channel, you have to supply callbacks for mixing, updating and finalizing the channel.
+This allows it to play nicely within DOME's expected audio lifecycle.

 This creates a channel with the specified callbacks.
 You can set the `userdata` pointer to any relevant data you like.
 You are responsible for the management of the memory pointed to by that pointer.
 This also returns a CHANNEL_REF value, which can be used to manipulate the channel's state during execution.

 * `CHANNEL_mix` functions have a signature of `void mix(CHANNEL_REF ref, float* buffer, size_t sampleRequestSize)`. `ref` is a reference to the channel being mixed. `buffer` is an interleaved stereo buffer to write your audio data into.
 One sample is two values, for left and right, so `buffer` is `2 * sampleRequestSize` in size.
 * `CHANNEL_callback` functions have this signature: `void callback(CHANNEL_REF ref, WrenVM* vm)`.
   + `update` is called once a frame, and can be used for safely modifying the state of the channel data.
   + `finish` is called once the channel as been set to `STOPPED`, before its memory is released.
 * `userdata` is a pointer set by the plugin developer, which can be used to pass through associated data, and retrieved by [`getData(ref)`](#method-getdata)

+The channel will be created in the state `CHANNEL_INITIALIZE`, which gives you the opportunity to set up the channel configuration before it is played.

 #### method: getData
 ```